alephium/www/src/content/news/Alephium-s-native-token-ALPH-on-Bitmart-4b377262b821/index.md

 ---

-If you have questions or want to know more, please come to Alephium’s <a href="http://alephium.org/discord" class="markup--anchor markup--p-anchor" data-href="http://alephium.org/discord" rel="noopener" target="_blank">Discord</a>, <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener" target="_blank">Telegram</a>, or reach out on <a href="https://twitter.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/alephium" rel="noopener" target="_blank">Twitter</a>!
+If you have questions or want to know more, please come to Alephium’s [Discord](/discord), <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a>, or reach out on <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">Twitter</a>!